 Of course life is not all “bunnies and unicorns,” as my yoga teacher training leader likes to say.
 In a subculture that’s often too touchy-feely-perfect, it’s shorthand for the fact that life is full of duhkha, or suffering, or — my favorite way to look at it — “stuckness.”

 My general attitude right now is decidedly lacking in bunnies and unicorns.
 The momentum and motivation I had leading up to Oceanside have abated.
 I finally got on my bike yesterday for my first ride since racing, needing to shake off the travel blahs, and today was a day for dragging myself out of bed, for routines and grocery shopping and moving molasses-like back to the pool.
 For tying up my shoes and plodding over familiar trails, of going through the motions hoping sparks will fly again.

 I guess the nugget here is that these phases of life, if nothing else, help to restore my gratitude for the sweet times — the times I don’t even think about because they just work.

 Tomorrow I head back to my esophageal doctor for a follow up on the medication I took leading up to Oceanside, and that had no effect.
-I’ve had worsening “daily life” symptoms, which concerns me.
-It’s starting to interfere with going out for beers with friends, or eating a regular meal.
-I came home from Vancouver with a renewed commitment to figuring it out, or at least finding a way to control the symptoms, but also with a sinking feeling that if I can’t, things might need to change.
+I’ve had worse “daily life” symptoms, which concerns me.
+It’s starting to interfere with going out for beers with friends or eating a regular meal.
+I came home from Vancouver with a renewed commitment to figuring it out or at least finding a way to control the symptoms, but also with a sinking feeling that if I can’t, things might need to change.

 So that’s the unpretty side of life right now.
 And it’s OK.
 It just is.
 I’ll probably feel different in a day or two.